What Are My Legal Rights When Fired from a Job?

 Retaliation is when an employer takes an adverse action against an employee as punishment for engaging in activities protected by public policy.

-“Say you request and take the 12 weeks of medical leave provided under the Family and Medical Leave Act (FMLA) because your spouse has cancer treatments,” says Twila S. White, an employment law attorney in Hermosa Beach, California, who represents employees in wrongful termination and discrimination claims.
-“You come back after the 12 weeks, and your employer says ‘goodbye.’
+“You come back after the 12 weeks, and your employer says goodbye.
 They can’t do that and try to justify it by saying that you’re an at-will employee.
-No, the statute allows you to take 12 weeks of medical leave to care for a family member with a serious health condition.
-You requested and took the time off and met all the requirements.
+The statute lets you take 12 weeks of medical leave to care for a family member with a serious health condition.
+You requested and took the time off to meet all the requirements.
 The employer cannot retaliate against you or look for a reason to get rid of you because of that.”

 Breach of an Employment Contract